 Several years ago we asked customers to share their answers to this question, Why is it important to give employees a Thanksgiving turkey?

-We got many great responses, but one from Lisa, an administrative assistant in California, really resonated with the team here at gThankYou because her eloquent reflection on the employee turkey gift tradition she experienced as a child is focuses on an important lesson in gratitude that she learned from her father and his boss.
+We received many heartfelt responses, but one from Lisa, an administrative assistant in California, really resonated with the team at gThankYou.
+Her eloquent reflection on the employee turkey gift tradition she experienced as a child focuses on an important lesson in gratitude that she learned from her father and his boss.

 “When I was a young girl, my Dad worked as the maintenance supervisor at the General Electric plant in my small Midwestern hometown.